 Industrial/Organizational Psychology Students

-John-Luke McCord is a third year student in the Industrial and Organizational Psychology program at Louisiana State University under Dr. Harman.
+John-Luke McCord is a sixth-year student in the Industrial and Organizational Psychology program at Louisiana State University under Dr. Harman.
 John-Luke received his B.S. in Psychology from the University of North Carolina at Chapel Hill and his M.A. in Experimental Psychology from Western Carolina University.
 His research encompasses aspects of personality, work motivation, and person-job fit as well as human judgment and decision making.

 Commitment to Diversity